ceglabsagarshinde/COA1_GENE/README.md

 The code and data provided in this project are part of the below manuscript.
 The scripts and data are organised to ensure the integrity, credibility and replicability of the results reported.
 However, the goal of this repository is not to release a fully-automate pipeline and is beyond the scope of this manuscript.
 A pre-publication pre-print of the same is available here: https://www.biorxiv.org/content/10.1101/2021.06.09.447812v1

 # Recurrent erosion of COA1/MITRAC15 demonstrates gene dispensability in oxidative phosphorylation
- Sagar Sharad Shinde, Sandhya Sharma, Lokdeep Teekas, Ashutosh Sharma, Nagarjun Vijay
+ Sagar Sharad Shinde1, Sandhya Sharma1, Lokdeep Teekas1, Ashutosh Sharma1, Nagarjun Vijay1

 1Computational Evolutionary Genomics Lab, Department of Biological Sciences, IISER Bhopal, Bhauri, Madhya Pradesh, India